Excerpt from “Surviving In-Spite of Oneself”

 The day prior to an interview, review Position Description, Job Flyer, and Application.

-Make a list of generic and specific questions you might be ask, then practice answering them.
+Make a list of generic and specific questions you might be asked, then practice answering them.

 Bring a folder with important papers.
 Resume (the resume should be specific for the position), Letters of Reference, job history data, school transcripts and degrees, Letters of Commendation, Awards, DD form 214, and other supportive papers.

 Put your papers in an accordion like holder or a loose leaf book, so you can easily label the section.
 This will allow you to find it quickly, if asked.
 Make sure you have sufficient copies and don’t give the original away.
-If your located your document quickly, you send the message that you are organized and prepared.
+If you locate your document quickly, you send the message that you are organized and prepared.

 Use good manners.